oakmac/intro-to-ajax/README.md

 ## Instructions

 1. Clone this repo
-1. Start a simple web server in the main directory: `python -m SimpleHTTPServer` (or whichever server of your choice)
+1. Start a simple web server in the main directory: `python -m SimpleHTTPServer` (or another web server of your choice)
 1. Instructions can be found in the JavaScript files.
 Starting with `js/basic-ajax.js`

 ## License